OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 |                        |                 |                                                                          |
 |                        |                 | New VMs are instantiated to maintain the current cardinality.            |
 +------------------------+-----------------+--------------------------------------------------------------------------+

+You can use the option ``--delete`` to delete the current service and its VMs.

 Advanced Usage
 ================================================================================